julzaza/wildwitchherbs/_posts/2025-09-23-seven-sacred-springs-serbia.md

 As you wander the Timok valleys, it’s impossible not to think of the **healing herbs and protective charms** described in **[Vlach Magic of Negotin](/vlach-magic-negotin-serbia/)**, where local folklore still guides herbal practices today.

-You can also dive into **[Pelagićev Narodni Učitelj: Balkan Remedies](/pelagicev-narodni-ucitelj-balkan-remedies/)** for more Balkan living magic practices.
+You can also dive into **[Pelagićev Narodni Učitelj: Balkan Remedies](/pelagicev-narodni-ucitelj-balkan-remedies/)** for more Balkan practical wisdom.